-Furthermore, we visualize the pruning result of DAIS and ``w/o $\mathcal{R}_{\text{sym}}$'' in Figure~\ref{fig:resnet110}.
-Compared to the pruned model derived from ``w/o $\mathcal{R}_{\text{sym}}$'', in each residual block, the pruned model derived from DAIS is intended to prune more channels in the first $3\times3$ convolution, and reserve most channels in the second $3\times3$ convolution.
-Therefore, the pruned model could reserve most identity functions in the shortcut path, which improves the capability of gradient propagation across multiple layers.
+Furthermore, we visualized the pruning result of DAIS and ``w/o $\mathcal{R}_{\text{sym}}$'' in Fig.~\ref{fig:resnet110}.
+Compared to the pruned model derived from ``w/o $\mathcal{R}_{\text{sym}}$'', in each residual block, the pruned model derived from DAIS was intended to prune more channels in the first $3\times3$ convolution, and reserved most channels in the second $3\times3$ convolution.
+Therefore, the pruned model could reserve most identity functions in the shortcut path, which improved the capability of gradient propagation across multiple layers.

-\para{The effectiveness of the annealing-relaxed function.} With the help of the annealing-relaxed function, the channel indicator could converge to the binarization automatically without any hand-crafted thresholds.
-In this experiment, we explore the influences of removing the annealing-relaxed function.
-We design a variant ``w/o annealing'' which keeps the channel indicator in Eq~(\ref{eqn:simple_ci}) fixed without any temperature annealing.
-Without temperature annealing, the $\widetilde{I}_l^i$ could not converge to the binarization automatically, and therefore we manually filter out the channels with $\widetilde{I}_l^i < 0.55$.
-Results show that DAIS performs much better in terms of both accuracy and pruning ratios, verifying the necessity of the annealing-relaxed function.
+\para{Effectiveness of the annealing-relaxed function.} With the help of the annealing-relaxed function, the channel indicators converge to the binarization automatically with no hand-crafted threshold.
+In this experiment, we explored the influences of removing the annealing-relaxed function.
+We designed a variant ``w/o annealing'' which kept the channel indicator in Eq.~(\ref{eqn:simple_ci}) fixed without any temperature annealing.
+Without temperature annealing, the $\widetilde{I}_l^i$ could not converge to the binarization automatically, and therefore we manually filtered out the channels with $\widetilde{I}_l^i < 0.55$.
+Results showed that DAIS performed better in terms of both accuracy and pruning ratios, verifying the necessity of the annealing-relaxed function.

-\para{The effectiveness of the bi-level optimization.} We implement the bi-level optimization on the differentiable annealing indicator search, which updates the model parameters on the training set and updates the channel indicator on the validation set.
-To verify the necessity of the bi-level optimization, we design the variant ``w/o bi-level'' in Table~\ref{tab:ab}, which jointly optimize the model parameters and channel indicators on the training set.
-The pruned model searched by ``w/o bi-level'' might overfit the training data, and results show that it performs worse on both accuracy and pruning ratio than DAIS, verifying the effectiveness of the bi-level optimization.
+\para{Effectiveness of the bi-level optimization.} We implemented the bi-level optimization on the differentiable annealing indicator search, which updated the model parameters on the training set and updated the channel indicator on the validation set.
+To verify the necessity of the bi-level optimization, we designed the variant ``w/o bi-level'' in TABLE~\ref{tab:ab}, which jointly optimized the model parameters and channel indicators on the training set.
+The pruned model searched by ``w/o bi-level'' might overfit the training data, and results showed that it performed worse on both accuracy and pruning ratio than DAIS, verifying the effectiveness of the bi-level optimization.